 - Share the Love

-Many groups that own multiple stores in a metro area aren’t sharing data even though this feature is available in most CRM systems because they are competing for the business.
-But in the age of the customer, dealers should consider shifting focus to the consumer’s experience with the brand, not just the dealership.
+Many groups that own multiple stores in a metro area aren’t sharing customer data because they’re competing for the business.
+In the age of the customer, dealers should consider shifting focus to the consumer’s experience with the brand, not just the dealership.
 Companies tend to provide a different level of experience to customers who have consistently serviced their vehicle(s) or who have made several purchases with them versus those customers shopping.